-Coronavirus (Scotland) Act 2020 Supplementary Data of use of provisions in Schedule 3 of the Act Report 6
+Coronavirus (Scotland) Act 2020 Supplementary Data of use of provisions in Schedule 3 of the Act Report 7

-This is the sixth report produced by the Scottish Children's Reporter Administration (SCRA) and Children's Hearings Scotland (CHS) on the use of children's provisions within Schedule 3 of the Coronavirus (Scotland) Act 2020.
-It is the third report produced using data derived from the new case management system being rolled out across SCRA between August and December 2020 and as a result there are some additional caveats and explanation.
+This is the seventh report produced by the Scottish Children's Reporter Administration (SCRA) and Children's Hearings Scotland (CHS) on the use of children's provisions within Schedule 3 of the Coronavirus (Scotland) Act 2020.
+It is the fourth report produced using data derived from the new case management system that was rolled out across SCRA between August and December 2020 and as a result there are some additional caveats and explanation.